sn8/light-admin-bs3/README.md

 # Light Admin

 **Light Admin** is an a lightweight bootstrap 3.x admin panel template.
+It has 255.3 KB of one minified CSS (theme + bootstrap + all plugins) and 3.2 KB of minified JS.

 ### Color themes
 * Default (turquoise)